DataDog/hiring-engineers/answers.md

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

     I already have MongoDB and PostgreSQL installed.
-I decided to use PostgreSQL for this exercise.
+I used PostgreSQL for this exercise.

     Followed instructions from [Integrations](https://docs.datadoghq.com/integrations/postgres/):